Use a security key for 2-Step Verification

 If you don’t have another second step or forgot your password

-Note: 2-Step Verification requires an extra step to prove you own an account.
+Important: 2-Step Verification requires an extra step to prove you own an account.
 Because of this added security, it can take up to 3-5 business days for Google to make sure it’s you trying to sign in.

 1. Follow the steps to recover your account.
 You'll be asked some questions to confirm it's your account.